Efficient Stochastic Optimisation via Sequential Monte Carlo: Analytical results

 \begin{proposition}[Convergence of the idealised scheme.]
 Assume $Z_\theta<\infty$ for all $\theta\in\mathbb{R}^{d_\theta}$ and let the iterates be defined by \eqref{eq:law-joint-process-latent-variable} with step-size $\gamma>0$ and Markov kernels $\mathsf{K}_k,\mathsf{L}_k$.
 Under \Cref{assump:convex-smooth}, for any $\gamma \leq 1/L$ we have

 \end{proposition} \begin{proof} By \Cref{lem:exact-gradient-recovery}, the update for $\theta_k$ reduces to exact gradient descent $ \theta_k=\theta_{k-1}-\gamma\nabla \ell(\theta_{k-1})$.
-The stated rate then follows from the standard convergence guarantee of gradient descent for $\mu$-\gls*{PL} and $L$-smooth objectives, see, e.g., \citet[Theorem~3.9]{garrigos2023handbook}. \end{proof} \begin{remark} When the algorithm in \Cref{prop:idealized-gd-rate} is implemented with particle approximations of the expectations, the gradient descent update will be stochastic and biased.
-Given that this is an \gls*{SMC} approximation, it is natural to expect that, under regularity conditions, the bias and the \gls*{MSE} of the stochastic gradient will decrease at a rate of $\mathcal{O}(1/N)$ \citep{del2004feynman,crisan2002survey}.
-This can then be used with various biased \gls*{SGD} literature, see, e.g. \citet{demidovich2023guidezoobiasedsgd,karimi2019non}.
-However, we leave a detailed analysis of the particle-based scheme to future work. \end{remark}
+The stated rate then follows from the standard convergence guarantee of gradient descent for $\mu$-\gls*{PL} and $L$-smooth objectives, see, e.g., \citet[Theorem~3.9]{garrigos2023handbook}. \end{proof} \begin{remark} When Algorithm~\ref{alg:sosmc} is implemented with finitely many particles, the update is driven by a stochastic, biased, self-normalised \gls*{SMC} estimate of the gradient.
+For a fixed target sequence, standard \gls*{SMC} theory gives, under stability and regularity conditions, bias of order $\mathcal{O}(1/N)$ and \gls*{MSE} of order $\mathcal{O}(1/N)$ for bounded test functions \citep{del2004feynman,crisan2002survey}.
+In our setting, however, the target sequence depends on previous particle approximations, so proving such bounds requires tools for mean-field/interacting particle models \citep{del2011concentration}.
+These bounds could then be combined with biased \gls*{SGD} analyses, see, e.g., \citet{demidovich2023guidezoobiasedsgd,karimi2019non}; we leave the development of this theory to future work. \end{remark}